-But in the meantime, to help you consider whether the vegan lifestyle is right for you, we’ve come up with 11 helpful tips to help you make the transition.
+But in the meantime, to help you consider whether the vegan lifestyle is right for you, we’ve come up with 12 helpful tips to help you make the transition.

 It’s a lot easier to stick to a diet when you understand your motivations, so do your research.
-There’s a lot of information out there on the health benefits of a vegan diet (and we’d recommend Rory Freedman’s Skinny Bitch for a funny, approachable guide), but if you want to read up on the ethical or political justification for a meat-free diet, we suggest Jonathan Safran Foer’s Eating Animals or the classic Animal Liberation by Peter Singer.
+There’s a lot of information out there on the health benefits of a vegan diet (and we recommend Rory Freedman’s Skinny Bitch for a funny, approachable guide), but if you want to read up on the ethical or political justification for a meat-free diet, we suggest Jonathan Safran Foer’s Eating Animals or the classic Animal Liberation by Peter Singer.

-2. Do it with a friend.
+2. Do It with a Friend

 Making a huge change is always difficult, and you can ease the burden if you have someone to go through it with you.
-Perhaps you can convince a significant other or a roommate to try a vegan challenge as part of a new years resolution with you?
+Perhaps you can convince a significant other or a roommate to try a vegan challenge as part of a New Year’s resolution with you?
 Even if you both don’t end up sticking with it, it may be the added little push you need to get started.

-3. Give yourself time to adjust.
+3. Give Yourself Time to Adjust

 You’re not going to get it right from the start, and expect that adjusting to a vegan diet will involve some trial and error.

-4. Get a couple of basic cookbooks, and pick out 10 or 15 recipes you really like.
+4. Get a Couple of Basic Cookbooks, and Pick out 10 or 15 Recipes You Really Like

 .
-You’re likely going to want to work in some extra time each week for cooking, because it’s going to be a bit more difficult to eat out.
+You’re likely going to want to work in some extra time each week for cooking because it’s going to be a bit more difficult to eat out.

-As your body is adjusting to your new diet, you’re going to want to prepare to be hungry at new and different times.
+As your body is adjusting to your new diet, prepare to be hungry at new and different times.
 Carry an array of vegan snacks—fruits, nuts, veggies and hummus with you, to make sure you don’t end up panicking and without food.

 This can’t be said enough.
 A lot of people mess up by not finding a way to incorporate protein in their diets when they get rid of meat and dairy.
 But protein is actually in tons of stuff.
-Some of our favorite high-protein options: quinoa; green peas; almonds and cashews; black beans and chickpeas; tofu; and kale.
+Some of our favorite high-protein options: quinoa, green peas, almonds and cashews, black beans and chickpeas, tofu and kale.

-7. Resist the urge to fill up on simple carbohydrates.
+7. Resist the Urge to Fill up on Simple Carbohydrates

 It’s tempting, we know, but eating a basket of white bread for lunch has about the same nutritional benefit as snacking on a box of cardboard.
 Save your calories for something worthwhile!
 Or at least slather some hummus on that bread and top with some tomatoes and cucumbers.

 Vegan food has come a long way, which is both good and bad.
 Now, suddenly, there are a ton more pre-packaged options, and depending where you live, there are lots more restaurants, or at least vegan-friendly restaurant menu items.
 That’s a good thing, mostly.
-But it can be problematic in the sense that it means there’s a lot more processed high-sugar, high sodium, and high fat products on the market.
+But it can be problematic in the sense that it means there’s a lot more processed high-sugar, high-sodium and high-fat products on the market.

 It’s confusing, we know.
-Unprocessed soy—tofu and soy beans—and fermented soy like miso, are good for you.
-But processed soy—soy that’s a cheap filler in processed food, isn’t great for you and has been linked to digestive and allergic problems.
+Unprocessed soy—tofu and soy beans—and fermented soy like miso are good for you.
+But processed soy—soy that’s a cheap filler in processed food—isn’t great for you and has been linked to digestive and allergic problems.
 So read labels!

-10. Pay attention to your cravings.
+10. Pay Attention to Your Cravings

-11. Supplement your diet with vitamins.
+11. Supplement Your Diet with Vitamins